 Doctors identify a healthy heartbeat by counting the number of times the heart beats every minute (bpm) during rest.
 This is known as the resting heart rate.

-The range for a healthy resting heart rate varies between individuals, but the American Heart Association (AHA) suggests that it is usually between 60 and 100 bpm.
+The range for a healthy resting heart rate varies between individuals, but the American Heart Association (AHA) suggests that it is usually between

 The fitter a person is, the lower their resting heart rate becomes.
 Olympic athletes, for example, will usually have a resting heart rate of less than 60 bpm, because their hearts are highly efficient.